 It was as the children’s book by Judith Viorst says, “A Terrible, Horrible, no Good, Very Bad Day.”
-My correctional unit which typically only restrained a child three to five times a year had just finished physically disarming our fifth kid.
-After deescalating the grounded Axel, we slowly placed the troubled youth into restraints on a gurney following the doctor’s orders.
-Exhausted, I sat down in the faded plastic chair that was the cinderblock room’s only furnishing to monitor Axel while he was in isolation.
-As I sat there in silence, something very bizarre happened.
+My correctional unit which typically only restrained a child three to five times a year had just finished disarming its fifth kid.
+After deescalating the grounded Axel, the attending physician ordered the staff to restrain the youth for his own safety.
+Exhausted, I sat down in the faded plastic chair that was the cinderblock room only furnishing.
+As I sat watched Alex, he broke the silence.

-Straining to lift his body only centimeters off the gurney, the youth stopped cursing at me and triumphantly said, “I bet you wish you were me!”
+Straining against the gurney’s straps, the youth tosses out a few choice phrases and then triumphantly said, “I bet you wish you were me!”

 “True,” I responded.
 “Today, has been a really bad day.
-But here is what you don’t get.
+But here is what you don’t understand.
 This is your life.
-You live here.
-I don’t.
-I’m going home at 5:00 PM.”
+It is not mine.
+I’m going home at 5 PM.”

-Unfortunately, we don’t have to be named Alexander or be a ward of the state to have a “terrible, horrible, no good, very bad day.”
-We get all that and more simply by being parents.
-Every day, most of us wrestle with sleep deprivation, busy schedules, and sickly children.
-We wonder if we’ve ruined or our kids by being too attached to our schedules or if we warped them by being too relaxed.
-And inevitable, we all will have to wrestle with the death of a child in some form.
-At times, the life a parent is horrible.
+We don’t have to be a ward of the state or named Alexander or to have a “terrible, horrible, no good, very bad day.”
+We simply have to live.
+Every day, most of us wrestle with sleep deprivation, sickness, busy schedules, relationship struggles, bad work environments or unruly children.
+We also wonder if we’ve ruined or our kids by being too attached to our schedules or if we warped them by being too relaxed.
+And then we move from the hypothetical sorrows to the real grief when we learn that a loved one has died.
+At times, the life is terrible.

 But regardless of how many terrible, horrible, no good, very bad days we have had, we are going home!
 This is why as Christian, we can continue to love our children when they wake up at 3:00 AM.
 This is why we can still care our children when they abandon the church and say hateful things.
 And this is why we can get up the morning after we bury a loved one.